FadedController/study-cards/README.md

 $ yarn install-client
 ```

-After this you are all set up.
+After this you are all set up and ready to start with Development.

 ## Development

-This project is divided in two main partitions, the React frontend and the express backend, to run them both in development mode at the same time, simply run
+This project is divided in two main partitions, the React frontend and the express backend, to run them both in development mode at the same time, simply run.

 ```bash
 $ yarn dev
 ```

-This will watch your files for changes and update both the frontend, and the backend whenever their files change
+This will watch your files for changes and update both the frontend, and the backend whenever their files change.

 ## Fetching to the backend

 To fetch data from the backend, you simply have to fetch it from the route you have set up in Express.
-Take this backend code as an example
+Take this backend code as an example.

 ```typescript
 // Express Backend